 “Obama’s going to win, man!” he hollers over New York City‘s roar.

 Turns out Sergeant Major Forester is being forced to retire now that he has reached a certain age.
 He has known of the possibility but is usually given a waiver by the Army annually.

 Sergeant Major Forester was prepping his books just in case.

 After seventeen months, I finish his books within a week before I am to leave for deployment.

-Eventually they find her body in the woods, though Nancy Grace remains a hated public figure all over town, her exact way of exploitation a bit too much.
-The husband cops to it though there is no evidence, so he doesn't really have to.
+Eventually they find her body in the woods.
+The husband cops to it though there is no evidence, so he didn't really have to.
 Guilt. maybe … or something.

 I had this hope that motivated me: try and try and work and study.
 Through experience I know that that is not a way to live.

 Just white-knuckled toughness.

 (blunt, slow drum beat, acoustic guitar)

 “Hey now Hey now and I tell you a Hey now,” the old man sings.